 Sadat Hasan Manto (1912-1955) an iconic Urdu writer.
 He is the forerunner of bringing realism and ordinary character in his short stories.
 He is known for his craft for bringing realism in his short stories.
 Sadat is known for his candid writing.
-In the present paper an attempt has been made to study the middle class women characters portrayed by Manto in the selected stories.
+In this paper, an attempt has been made to study the middle-class women characters portrayed by Manto in the selected stories.
 These women belong to different class and status and each one is different from the other.

 They challenged the gender roles and norms set by society.
 Keiki Dharuwala writes “Manto rose to fame due to the brilliance, the uniqueness of his vision and the controversial nature of his writing.
 The Indian middle class, ever prone to a mix of prudishness and hypocrisy in the thirties and forties was shocked out of its wits.
 And Manto, of course, revealed in whatever shocked them, be it “obscenity” or sudden violence, or the dramatic and brutal manner with which he unmasked hypocrisy” (Dharuwala 1996:118).